 In Mexico, Cinco de Mayo is mainly celebrated regionally in Puebla.
 Puebla is both a Mexican state, and it’s also the capital city of that state.
 Mexican Independence Day on September 16th is more important in the whole of Mexico.

 Cinco de Mayo has become very a big event in US cities that have large populations of immigrants from Mexico.
 It’s come to be seen as a celebration of Mexican culture.
 In many cities there are parades and festivals with Mexican music, dancing and cuisine.

 Of course an important saying on Cinco de Mayo is ¡Viva México! or Long live Mexico!

 I welcome Cinco de Mayo songs or comments about customs below.

 Come visit the Mama Lisa’s World Mexico Page for Mexican Songs!

 This article was posted on Wednesday, May 3rd, 2006 at 7:14 pm and is filed under Cinco de Mayo, Countries & Cultures, Holidays Around the World, Languages, Mexico, Spanish, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 2 Responses to ““Cinco de Mayo” on May 5th – A Celebration of Mexican Culture”